m-onz/bugbountyhunting2024/bug-bounty-hunting.md

-# bug bounty hunting with LLMs
+# Bug bounty hunting with LLMs

-# about me
+# About me

 Stephen Monslow